 If you are currently uninsured, the first step is to check your eligibility for your state’s Medicaid program.
 Medicaid is a federal-state program that reduces or eliminates the cost of healthcare coverage and copays for qualifying low-income families.
 Some states have adopted expanded Medicaid under the Affordable Care Act to cover all residents under certain income levels.
 And in most states, children are covered to higher income levels than adults.
 Applying for the Children’s Health Insurance Program (CHIP) can help to lower your household’s total medical costs.

 Visit a local free health clinic

 If you need medical care right away and don’t have health insurance, look for a free or sliding scale health clinic in your area.
 Many clinics provide free healthcare for those who are low-income, uninsured, or ineligible for Medicaid.
-Others charge fees that are dependant on the patient’s income.
+Others charge fees that are dependent on the patient’s income.

 Ask for help

 It can be difficult to admit you’re in a financial bind, but getting help from friends and family means you won’t be charged steep interest rates.
 Some employers may also be willing to offer an interest-free advance, especially in the case of a healthcare emergency.